Low-impact production

 Energy consumption and carbon footprint from operations

-The energy consumption at our facilities is largely covered by purchased electricity and diesel (85,6%).
-In 2023, we made investments to reduce our direct emissions and also to produce our own solar power.
-We have installed 7,400 square meters of solar panels at our factory in Molde, and this investment will lead to an annual energy production of 1,350,000 kWh.
-This is equivalent to about 25% of the factory’s electrical power consumption.
-In total, our yearly solar energy production will equal the electricity required to run about 70 residential buildings.
+The energy consumption at our facilities is primarily covered by purchased electricity (55.5%) and diesel (38.5%).
+These two categories have increased slightly in tonnes of CO2 equivalents since 2023.
+That year, we made investments to reduce our direct emissions and produce our own solar power.
+We have installed 7,400 square metres of solar panels at our factory in Molde, and this investment will lead to an annual energy production of 1,350,000 kWh.
+This equals about 25% of the factory’s electrical power consumption.
+In total, our yearly solar energy production will equal the electricity required to run about 70 private homes.

 What do we mean by Scope 1, 2 and 3?

 Greenhouse Gas emissions per Value Added (GEVA) is a measure of emissions (tCO2e) divided by Value Added (Revenue + payroll) in MNOK.
 An annual 5% reduction in GEVA is accepted as a guideline for corporate alignment with the goals in the Paris Agreement (Randers 2012 and OECD 2012).
-From 2022 to 2023, we had a reduction in GEVA by 42%, mainly due to a large drop in scope 1 emissions.
+From 2023 to 2024, we had a reduction in GEVA by 25%.

 End of life